Starting in an egg

 In the 1960’s a new protein was discovered that had a remarkably similar structure to avidin despite very limited amino acid homology.
 This protein, which also binds to biotin, was isolated from the bacteria Streptomyces and was dubbed streptavidin.
 It has also been thought to serve as an antibiotic, in this case acting against competing bacteria.

 It was discovered that avidins bind to biotin with great affinity.
 The bond between biotin and avidin has a dissociation constant of Kd = 10-15, making it one of the strongest noncovalent protein-ligand interactions in nature.
 The strength of the bond comes from several sources.
 Some are the usual suspects, such as extensive hydrogen bonding complimented by Van der Waals interactions.
-More exceptionally, once biotin slides into the tightly fitting pocket in streptavidin, a flexible loop of the streptavidin protein folds over the biotin, acting as a lid that further
+More exceptionally, once biotin slides into the tightly fitting pocket in streptavidin, a flexible loop of the streptavidin protein folds over the biotin, acting as a lid that further stabilizes the association.

 By the 1970’s the high affinity biotin-streptavidin bond had been tapped for use in biotechnology, and it has become widely used since.
 In particular, biotinylated oligonucleotides are very effectively used in capture and purification assays.